 Now after each cycle the temperature decreased by 1°C hence for 15 cycles the temperature will decrease to 15°C to the original temperature.

 So after the end of stage one, the annealing temperature of the reaction will be around 51°C.

 In the second stage, apply this annealing temperature for the rest of the 20 to 25 cycles.

 The protocol is shown in the figure below,

 The combination of touchdown PCR with the hot start PCR makes this technique even more advanced.

 If we combine an initial hot start step at the beginning of the PCR reaction at 96°C to 97°C for 2 to 3 minutes, it will make the template ready for the higher annealing temperature in the next step.

-As the main aim of the touchdown PCR is to decrease the non-specific binding, prepare all the reaction on the ice to avoid the early activity of the Taq.
+As the main aim of the touchdown PCR is to decrease the non-specific binding, prepare all the reactions on the ice to avoid the early activity of the Taq.

 Another best use of the touchdown PCR is its collaboration with multiplex PCR.

-Want to know more on the multiplex PCR?
+Want to know more about the multiplex PCR?
 Read this article: what is multiple PCR?

 In the multiplex PCR, with the help of the multiple sets of primer, two or more target site on a template DNA or on the multiple template DNA site can be amplified in the single reaction.